Sexy Boy (Air song): Covers

 The Kinky Boyz (feat.
 Kia) covered "Sexy Boy" in 1999 and this version was used in the UK TV series Queer as Folk also from 1999.
 Former Chemlab vocalist Jared Louche covered "Sexy Boy" with The Aliens for his 1999 solo debut Covergirl.
 The song was later covered by Franz Ferdinand and appears as a B-side to the single "Walk Away".
 "Sexy Boy" was also covered by German artist Nena on her 2007 cover album Cover Me.
 It was also covered by the French group Plastiscines on their 2014 album Back to the Start.

 A newly scored orchestral version of the track was released in December 2010, under the artist "The Fallen Angels".
 The orchestra and choir arrangement was created by composer Roger Neill, who has been a long-time collaborator with Air since his extensive work on their 2001 album 10,000 Hz Legend.
 This version of the track is featured in a television advertising campaign for Lynx in the UK and Axe in the US and Europe.

+In popular culture

+The song appears in the 1999 film 10 Things I Hate About You, playing during the scene where characters decide to sabotage an upcoming party.
+It also appears in the 2026 film Girls Like Girls.